 Amphetamines (such as cocaine, Adderall, and methamphetamine) can make the user feel confident, expressive, and powerful, creating an illusion of control, which holds a particular appeal as an antidote to shame.
 This is because the experience of shame creates a form of emotional shock, a dissociative episode in which one disconnects from feelings.
-Although such dissociation is, at its most basic, one of the body’s mechanisms for self-preservation, it is destructive when one disconnects from feelings because the emotions then become frozen and unexpressed.
+Although such dissociation is, at its most basic, one of the body’s mechanisms for self-preservation, it is destructive because the emotions then become frozen and unexpressed.

-As we have seen, shame at an early age provides a cornerstone for the development of an unhealthy relationship with oneself.
-Through a variety of early life experiences and insights, both overt and covert, children begin to form core beliefs about themselves, which, unless changed, persist and inform behavior over the course of a lifetime.
+Sadly, shame at an early age provides a cornerstone for the development of an unhealthy relationship with oneself.
+Through a variety of early life experiences and insights, both overt and covert, children begin to form core beliefs about themselves, which, unless changed, persist and inform their behavior over the course of a lifetime.

 As adults, such beliefs frequently guide decision making, responses to stressful situations (both positive and negative), and self-concept.
 Typically, these include beliefs about oneself, such as “I am unprotected,” “I am unlovable,” “I am flawed,” “I can’t handle this feeling,” and “I am powerless.”

-Addictive behaviors, whether with substances or “process addictions,” such as compulsive sex or pornography, typically work in two ways.
+Addictions, whether with substances or behaviors, typically work in two ways.
 They either provide a distraction from painful feelings, or they numb the emotional pain caused by these old wounds and their present-day manifestations.
 The temporary fix provided by continuously acting out in one’s addictive patterns ultimately only serves to multiply the feelings of shame because of increasingly out of control behavior and negative life consequences.
-This can lead one to spiral into withdrawal, isolation, and deeper feelings of disconnection and unworthiness.
+This can cause addicts to spiral into isolation and deeper feelings of disconnection and unworthiness.